-Active docents are asked to make a minimum 1-year commitment to a schedule of at least 2 hours per week or 8 hours per month.
+Active docents are asked to make a minimum one-year commitment to a schedule of at least two hours per week or eight hours per month.
 They are expected to thoroughly familiarize themselves with the content of the museum’s exhibitions and have a basic knowledge of the objects in the museum.
 In addition, every docent must attend docent meetings and may be asked to participate in the museum’s special events.
 Finally, a docent is expected to adhere to the dress code and dress appropriately when on duty.

 What are the qualities of a docent?